danilobellini/dose/README.rst

 Using the watchdog_ package, Dose recursively watches a working directory for file creation/modification/deletion events.

-The watched directory is the current working directory, the one whereby Dose was called.
-You can change it with the GUI, but remember that the test command is always called in that directory too.
+The watched directory is the current working directory whence Dose was called.
+You can change it from the GUI.
+The test command is called in the same directory.

-You can also configure an ignore pattern to avoid undesired detections on temporary/compiled files.
+There's a customizable ignore pattern to avoid undesired detections on temporary/compiled files.

 Valid events during a test would kill (SIGTERM) a test job to restart it.
-There's a 10ms delay before starting a test job and a 50ms delay before killing it.
-Multiple events are joined to avoid spawning/killing more than required.
+There's a 10ms delay before starting/spawning a test job subprocess, which is kept alive for at least 50ms before being able to be killed.
+Multiple events are handled as a single event to avoid spawning/killing more than required.

 There's a cycle/repeat detection in the watcher: repeating an event